Hack23/lambda-in-private-vpc/README.md

 [![Verify and Deploy](https://github.com/Hack23/lambda-in-private-vpc/actions/workflows/main.yml/badge.svg)](https://github.com/Hack23/lambda-in-private-vpc/actions/workflows/main.yml)
 [![Scorecard supply-chain security](https://github.com/Hack23/lambda-in-private-vpc/actions/workflows/scorecard.yml/badge.svg?branch=main)](https://github.com/Hack23/lambda-in-private-vpc/actions/workflows/scorecard.yml)

+## CloudFormation Templates

+The project includes several AWS CloudFormation templates that automate the creation and management of the necessary AWS resources:

+- `app.yml`: This template sets up an application named "lambda-vpc" with a ResilienceHub ResiliencyPolicy.
+The application includes AWS Lambda functions, API Gateway Rest APIs, and DynamoDB Global Tables.
+- `disaster-recovery.yml`: This template sets up a disaster recovery test using AWS Fault Injection Simulator (FIS).
+The experiments include denying access to Lambda on API Gateway, deleting a DynamoDB table, and recovering a DynamoDB table from a point-in-time recovery (PITR) or a backup.
+- `template.yml`: This template deploys a Lambda function in a private VPC with internet access.
+The function can access resources in the VPC and make outbound calls to the internet.
+- `route53.yml`: This template sets up DNS records in Amazon Route 53 for two API Gateway Rest APIs.
+The DNS records are configured for failover routing, which means that if one API becomes unavailable, traffic will be routed to the other API.

 ## Concepts

 Learn more about AWS Resilience Hub concepts and understand the key terms and principles involved in building resilient applications [here](https://docs.aws.amazon.com/resilience-hub/latest/userguide/concepts-terms.html).